 During quarantine, my girls and I started baking quite a bit, but we haven’t been doing it as often this year.
 The latest trend in kids’ birthday parties seems to be cooking classes and my oldest daughter has already attended two of these events.
 She hasn’t stopped talking about it and she’s excited to cook or bake something here at home.
 There are so many delicious options for fall — from apple pie and sweet cornbread to pumpkin ravioli and butternut squash mac and cheese, the options are endless.
 Make a list, go grocery shopping, and set aside an afternoon to cook something with your kids.

 Pitch a tent in your backyard, play some games, share stories, watch a movie, sing songs, or read a book with a flashlight.
 A bonfire is another way to entertain the kids and if they get to roast marshmallows or make s’mores, even better!

 And don’t forget, this is the season of Thanksgiving, so take time to give thanks for all our blessings.
 Perhaps you do this by praying together, using journaling prompts, or simply writing one thing you’re thankful for each day on a small piece of paper and placing it inside a jar.
 Then you can read all the notes on Thanksgiving Day.

 You can also host a Friendsgiving dinner with your closest friends.
 This will give you an opportunity to get together with friends who are like family during the busy holiday season.
 Make it a potluck so everyone contributes a dish of their choice.

-What are some of the things on your fall bucket list?
+Now it’s your turn!
+What are some of the things on your fall bucket list this year?